i want to

 Prader-Willi Syndrome Clinic

 Hayat Mousa, MD, is the Medical Director of the Center for Advanced Research in Neuromuscular Gastrointestinal Disorders (CARING) at Nationwide Children’s Hospital, and the Director of the Advanced Training in Gastrointestinal Motility and Functional Disorders, also at Nationwide Children’s.
-She is Professor of Clinical Pediatrics at The Ohio State University College of Medicine, and has served as the Medical Director of the Interdisciplinary Feeding Evaluation Clinic (IFEC).
+She is Professor of Clinical Pediatrics at The Ohio State University College of Medicine.

-Known internationally as a leading expert in pediatric motility disorders, Dr. Mousa’s key interests include swallowing disorders, gastroparesis, gastrointestinal motility and functional disorders.
+Known internationally as a leading expert in pediatric motility disorders, Dr. Mousa’s key interests include swallowing disorders, gastroparesis, gastric electric stimulation, constipation, cecostomy, sacral nerve stimulation, rumination, gastroesophageal reflux, gastrointestinal motility and functional disorders.
+Dr. Mousa received an NIH funds and established the normal values for non-acid gastroesophageal reflux in children.
 She is widely published on numerous research studies and clinical trials.
 Some notable studies include:

 • Gastric pacemaker therapy for gastroparesis